McGonigle stars as Derry beat Drogheda

 The second half was a sluggish affair and McGonigle's second goal was a rare highlight.
 The forward netted his fourth of the season when he slotted home from close range on 64 minutes to double Derry's advantage after a scrappy passage of play.

-The returning Michael Duffy was introduced by Higgins for his second debut at the Brandywell but the winger lasted only 10 minutes when he hobbled off after a tackle by Keith Cowan in a blow for the Candystripes.
+The returning Duffy was introduced by Higgins for his second debut at the Brandywell but the winger lasted only 10 minutes when he hobbled off after a tackle by Keith Cowan in a blow for the Candystripes.

 Duffy's injury took any remaining flow out of the game but Derry had enough in hand to secure their third win in five matches.